Mildred Gillars: Work as a Nazi propagandist

 On 6 May 1940, Gillars obtained work as an announcer with the Reichs-Rundfunk-Gesellschaft (RRG), German State Radio.
 She became their highest paid employee, and sometimes went by the name of "Midge at the mike".

-By 1941, the U.S. State Department was advising American nationals to leave Germany and German-controlled territories.
+By 1941, the U.S. State Department was advising U.S. citizens to leave Germany and German-controlled territories.
 However, Gillars chose to remain because her fiancé, Paul Karlson, a naturalized German citizen, said he would never marry her if she returned to the United States.
 Shortly afterwards, Karlson was sent to the Eastern Front, where he was killed in action.
-Gillars's initial broadcasts were largely apolitical, but started with the phrase "this is Berlin calling".
+Gillars' initial broadcasts were largely apolitical, but started with the phrase "this is Berlin calling".
 Eventually, she started a relationship with Max Otto Koischwitz, the German-American program director in the USA Zone at the RRG.
 In 1942, Koischwitz cast Gillars in a new show called Home Sweet Home and included her in his political broadcasts.
 Gillars soon acquired several names amongst her GI audience, including the "Bitch of Berlin", "Berlin Babe", "Olga", and "Sally", but the most common was "Axis Sally".
 This name probably came when, asked on air to describe herself, Gillars said she was "the Irish type ... a real Sally."
 Gillars expressed anti-Semitic sentiments during her broadcasts.
 During one broadcast, she said "I say damn Roosevelt and Churchill, and all of their Jews who have made this war possible."

-In 1943, an Italian-American woman, Rita Zucca, also began broadcasting to American forces from Rome using the name "Sally".
+In 1943, an Italian-American woman, Rita Zucca, also began broadcasting to U.S. forces from Rome using the name "Sally".
 The two often were confused with each other and even thought by many to be the same, though Gillars was annoyed that another woman was broadcasting under her name.

-Gillars's main programs from Berlin were:
+Gillars' main programs from Berlin were: